A recent tragedy highlights the dangers of truck collisions

 While stopping distance is a main factor, the significance lies in the size difference.
 An 18-wheeler can weigh around 80,000 pounds compared to a passenger car that weighs around 5,000 pounds.
 This disparity in weight coupled with the speeds at which the vehicles travel can result in devastating, fatal collisions.

 It is wise for drivers to avoid distractions and remain aware of their road environment.
-From city streets and county roads to highways and turnpikes, drivers must use caution around both trucks and other passenger vehicles to avoid serious collisions.
+From city streets and county roads to highways and turnpikes, drivers must use caution around both trucks and other passenger vehicles to avoid serious Oklahoma City trucking collisions.